 What is the best wrestling diet for weight loss?
 A lot of wrestlers will lose weight to get down to a lower weight class.

 Wresting nutrition is an important part of a wrestlers diet plan.
-If you will follow a good weight loss plan, you will be the best wrestler possible and still keep all of your strength.
+If you follow a good weight loss plan, you will be the best wrestler possible and still keep all of your strength.

 Start Wrestling Diet Early for Best Results

 Start your wrestling weight loss plan early.
 Don’t wait till a week before its time to compete or rank for a match.
 A gradual weight loss is the best wrestlers diet.

 A lot of wrestlers will wait to lose weight.
 You are hurting yourself and not achieving your full potential.
 This only leads to you being an average wrestler.
 Make healthy eating part of your goals.

 Develop your weight loss plan early so you don’t have to starve yourself.
 This will allow you to lose a small amount of weight each week.